Reading every journal at once. What no human has done.

 Brother to Sacagawea and chief of the Lemhi Shoshone, Cameahwait provided the horses and guidance without which the Corps of Discovery could not have crossed the Rocky Mountains.

-On a windy December Sunday at Fort Clatsop, three narrators record the same Chinook trading visit in radically different registers — from Gass's terse fortification notes to Clark's…
+On the homeward voyage below Floyd's Bluff, three narrators record the same delayed, wind-bound day in strikingly different registers — from Gass's terse log to Clark's botanical catalogue…

 Thematic essays